thindil/hunter/README.md

 https://docs.appimage.org/user-guide/run-appimages.html

-When you trying to run build by yourself version of the program, use script `hunter.sh`.
-The program will not works if you try to start it by binary file `hunter` from `bin` directory.
+When you trying to run build by yourself version of the program, run `hunter` from `bin` directory.
 To work the program needs scripts *xdg-open* and *xdg-mime*.
 In most Linux distributions they are in *xdg-utils* package.
 Additionally, to coloring syntax in text files preview, the program needs